Uniquenetra/BigMart-Sales-Prediction/README.md

 The **LightGBM model** outperformed others with the lowest RMSE and highest R² value, making it the best choice for our final submission.

 ## 🏆 Competition Rank
-- Achieved a rank of 790 with a final test RMSE = 1150.2858411057 in the competition based on the final LightGBM model's performance.
+- Achieved a rank of #790 (out of 52485 participants) with a final test RMSE = 1150.2858411057 in the competition based on the final LightGBM model's performance.

 ---
 🔹 **Author:** Netra Kulkarni